TOC Digital Speech and Debate Series 1

 I set average speaks at 28.5.
 If you get a 29 or higher, I think you should go to elims.

-Run an untopical aff, run a plan, advocacy or no advocacy, run a k do whatever the fuck you want as long as you know what youre doing. also make sure you can explain it to me bc im not gonna vote on something i dont understand. so take the time to make sure i understand
+Run an untopical aff, run a plan, advocacy or no advocacy, run a k do whatever you want as long as you know what youre running and are prepared to win on theory/t.
+Make sure you can explain it to me bc im not gonna vote on something i dont understand and also dont assume I know your authors.

 more impacts based and please do weighing the last speech- i will defer to FW